Carlos Spencer: Provincial and club career

+In May 2025, Spencer was named head coach of Terenure College RFC in Dublin, Ireland, in what was considered a major coup for the All-Ireland League club.

 International career

 Spencer first played for the All Blacks in a non-test tour match on 4 November 1995, but did not play his first test match until 1997.
 His test debut was against Argentina at Athletic Park in Wellington on 21 June that year.
 He scored 33 points in that match alone.

-His All Black appearances as a starter were somewhat irregular thereafter, as Andrew Mehrtens was generally preferred as the first-choice flyhalf for the side during the period from 1995–2002.
+His All Black appearances as a starter were somewhat irregular thereafter, as Andrew Mehrtens was generally preferred as the first-choice flyhalf for the side during the period from 1995 to 2002.
 He was selected for the 1999 All Blacks World Cup squad but became injured in training at London, so did not play a match in that tournament.
 However, following an exceptional season for the Blues in Super 12, Spencer became first-choice first five-eighth for the All Blacks in 2003, and was a part of the squad for the Rugby World Cup that year.

 In 2004, Carlos Spencer struggled to find the same form he had displayed the previous year, and Mehrtens replaced him for the final game of that year's Tri Nations.
 He was then ruled out of the final All Black tour of the year through injury.
-In 2005 Spencer lost form early in the Super 12 competition and then suffered a fractured cheekbone in training.
+In 2005, Spencer lost form early in the Super 12 competition and then suffered a fractured cheekbone in training.
 He agreed to play for the New Zealand Māori (in his 10th match for that team) against the touring Lions, but made himself unavailable for the All Blacks so that he would not miss training for his new English club, Northampton Saints.

 As a player, Spencer was valued for his imaginative kicking and passing game, and his ability to unlock defences.
 He was also a handy, if not entirely reliable, goal kicker.
 Only five players have scored more test points than Spencer for New Zealand — Daniel Carter 1,598, Andrew Mehrtens 967, Grant Fox 645, Beauden Barrett 465, and most recently, Aaron Cruden 322.